anonymouscodeholic/developing_on_windows/virtualbox.md

 ## Open issues

 The mousewheel doesn't work as well as it should.
 If you roll the wheel fast, it's likely the scrolling doesn't follow.
 So far I haven't been able to find out the reason.
 There are ideas out there what could be the issue, but the fixes haven't worked.

+Sometimes, maybe even most of the times, after the VM has been resumed from the saved state, when I make it full screen, the screen looks like a mess, almost like white noise with strange horizontal lines.
+Repeating the exit full screen, enter full screen-cycle makes the full screen work eventually.
+There are similar display-related issues in Chrome.
+Sometimes the content section of Chrome gets corrupt, it might 50% just black or sometimes scrolling doesn't work.